cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-12.5.1.md

 ## Required Reading

-Checkra1n and Chimera are both compatible with the latest signed version of iOS, 12.5.1, for A7/A8.
+Odysseyra1n and Chimera are both compatible with the latest signed version of iOS, 12.5.1, for A7 and most A8 devices.
 {: .notice--primary}

 If you have installed update blocking via tvOS Beta profiles, you must first remove that profile before updating.
 If you don't know what this means, ignore this.